cxl-micron-reskit/famfs/README.md

 particular interest because they are already oriented to formatting data sets in a way that can be efficiently memory-mapped.

-Famfs an enables a number of advantages when the compute jobs scale out:
+Famfs enables a number of advantages when the compute jobs scale out:

 * Large datasets can exist as one shared copy in a famfs file
 * Sharded data need not be re-shuffled if the data is stored in famfs files